 Consistency in content creation

 Depending on your schedule, decide on how often you can create content.
 Remember this is not your only task in the on-line world, as WordPress SEO and social media require time as well.

 If you decide that you are going to create only one article a week it’s ok, but be consistent.
 Don’t skip one week just because you were too busy or too tired.
 It is very important for your audience and for Google as well.

 To help you stick to your program you can start building an editorial calendar.
 This way you will answer some other important questions, such as what you want to write and what you plan to achieve with all the content.
 You can add some useful WordPress SEO tips to each post ideas, like what keywords you are going to focus on.

-Don’t expect people to help you on the internet, if you aren’t active on it from the start.
+Don’t expect people to help you if you aren’t active from the start.
 Share people’s materials and become friends with them.
 You should also explore many sites.
 You’ll learn different concepts about WordPress SEO and your field, and your comments might bring you a link back to your site.

 If you decide to tackle the online world on your own, make sure to stick to the right decisions from the very beginning.

 Be honest with yourself and realise how much time you have to offer this project.
 Consider also that even if your resources are limited, what is most important is to make the most out of them.

 Focus on your efforts and on the important aspects, like Content creation, WordPress SEO and the right social media promotion.